wzzrd/ghdl/README.md

 ### Authentication
 The token and username arguments are required in order to provide GitHub with API authentication.
-This should really be required, because the rate limit on the GitHub API is 60 requests per hour, which should be enough to download a good amount of binaries through this script (it only hits the API once per binary).
+This should really not be required, because the rate limit on the GitHub API is 60 requests per hour, which should be enough to download a good amount of binaries through this script (it only hits the API once per binary).

-This requirement will be dropped in a future version in order to do single downloads without authentication.
+This requirement will be dropped in a future version.

 ### Specify organization, project and optionally the binary
-Currently, the script will download the latest binary of the project specified by a combination of the `--org`(anization), `--project` and optioanlly `--binary` arguments.
+Currently, the script will download the latest binary of the project specified by a combination of the `--org`(anization), `--project` and (optionally) `--binary` arguments.

 The script can also read a YAML file containing a list of organization, project and binary combinations.
 For an example, see the included example.yaml file.

+The YAML file can be specified on the commandline, with `--batch`, or in the configuration file as the `batch` option in the `location` section.

 ### Override operating system and architecture